Salt: the facts

 Babies under 1 year old should have less than 1g of salt a day.

-If a baby is breastfed, they will get the right amount of minerals, including sodium and chloride, from breast milk.
+If a baby is breastfed, they will get the right amount of minerals, including sodium, from breast milk.
 Formula milk contains a similar amount of minerals to breast milk.

-Do not add salt to your baby's milk or food and do not use stock cubes or gravy as they're often high in salt and their kidneys cannot cope with it.
+Do not add salt to your baby's milk or food and do not use stock cubes or gravy in meals for your baby as they're often high in salt and their kidneys cannot cope with it.

 Remember this when you're cooking for the family if you plan to give the same food to your baby.

-Avoid giving your baby processed foods such as ready meals as these are often high in salt.
+Avoid giving your baby salty foods such as bacon, sausages, crackers, crisps, ready meals or takeaways as these are often high in salt.

 Food manufactured specifically for babies should meet the recommended levels.
-If in doubt, always check the label.
+If in doubt, always check food labels.

 Check salt on labels

+In the UK labels on pre-packed food must say how much salt they contain.
 Look out for the salt content in the everyday foods you buy, and choose lower-salt options.
-Nutrition labels on food packaging now make this a lot easier.

 Most pre-packed foods have a nutrition label on the back or side of the packaging.